BMO 4X RUMBLE4X ProTour #2 - Winterberg

 § 2 Registration time limit

-Registration and payment deadline are on Tuesday 24th of May 2022, 24h00.
+The deadline for registration and payment is May 16, 2023, at 24h00.
 If the registered starter cannot attend the race, they have no right to reclaim the registration fee.
-If the registration quota is reached the organizers reserve the right to close registration prematurely.
+If the registration quota is reached, the organizers reserve the right to close registration prematurely.

-The registration will be valid when the registration process is completed and the PayPal payment was made.
-If the fee is received on the account a confirmation e-mail will be sent.
+The registration will be valid when the registration process is completed and the PayPal payment is made.
+If the fee is received on the account, a confirmation email will be sent.

 § 3 Number plates